theodoreb/theodoreb.github.io/_posts/2022-09-12-better-drupal-marketplace-ranking.markdown

 ended up on the second page only through contribution credit — core credit was very effective — and writing case studies.

-The rules made is possible for people to compensate the lack of involvement of the company.
+The rules made it possible for people to compensate the lack of involvement of the company.
 And us doing this work, meant the company didn't need to care about this because the end result is a better ranking and they didn't have to change anything.
 It's just on our end that we did extra work and unpaid hours to improve the situation.